NextLevel Production Services

 How should we size a stage for a gala or donor event?

-What podium and presentation setup is typical?
+What podium and presentation setup is typical for a gala?

 How should we plan screens and video playback support?